rprinz08/arty-s7-multinic/readme.md

 make.py --help      shows basic help make.py build       converts LiteX/Migen FHDL into verilog,
-                    starts Xilinx Vivado and generates FPGA bitstream make.py load        loads the bitstream into FPGA make.py flash       flashes the bitstream into config flash make.py conv        creates all artefacts (verilog, c sources etc.) but does not compile
+                    starts Xilinx Vivado and generates FPGA bitstream make.py build-sw	same as 'build' but only builds BIOS make.py build-fpga	same as 'build' but only builds FPGA bitstream make.py load        loads the bitstream into FPGA make.py flash       flashes the bitstream into config flash make.py flash-sw    flashes the BIOS into config flash make.py conv        creates all artefacts (verilog, c sources etc.) but does not compile
 ```